 The Massachusetts Health Policy Commission has conducted its own study, which was released today.
 The agency estimates that if ballot question one passes, it could cost between $676 million and $949 million annually.

 The agency says this estimate comes from the cost of hiring a few thousand more nurses — which is necessary to comply with the law — predicted wage increases, and the cost of implementing the law at state-operated hospitals.
 And, the analysis concludes, this is likely a conservative estimate because of limited available staffing data.

-The Health Policy Commission warned that this cost could hurt hospitals’ margins and could lead to a closure in unprofitable units and a reduction in hospitals’ non-healthcare workforce, like janitors and administrators.
+The Health Policy Commission warned that this cost could hurt hospitals’ margins and could lead to a closure in unprofitable units and a reduction in hospitals’ non-healthcare workforce.
 The agency also suggested it is possible that the cost could be passed on to consumers via higher insurance premiums.

 The agency said it found that the measure could lead to some cost savings as well, as it predicts the law would lead to shorter patient hospital stays and less turnover among nurses in hospitals.
 The HPC estimates that these effects could save the state $34 to $47 million.
 The Health Policy Commission also looked at the law’s potential impact on patient outcomes and quality of care.
 For this, they hired Joanne Spetz, a professor at the University of California San Francisco's Institute for Health Policy Studies, who has studied this issue.